 Christian graduated from Johnson and Wales University in Charlotte, North Carolina with an Associates in Applied Sciences and Culinary Arts.
 He moved back to Lynchburg, Virginia where he began his career as a Chef at Boonsboro Country Club.
 He joined the Lynchburg Art Club in 2010.
 While a member he hung shows and coordinated the Lynchburg Art and Virginia Wine Show held at Boonsboro Country Club for 3 years.
 He coordinated with New Vistas School, James River Day School and Tomahawk Elementary School to gain National recognition for the Lynchburg Art Club to host the Art Build Bridges Art Show during National Youth Art Month in 2014.

-Christian continues his education in art by attending classes at the Central Virginia Community College in Art History and Graphic Design.
+Christian has continuing his education in art by attending classes at the Central Virginia Community College in Art History and Graphic Design.
 He has also recently taken classes in Landscape Watercolor with Solly Blank.
 He has donated art to New Vistas School and to Cause Life for their Water Equals Life Fundraiser.
 He also has donated his artwork to the Breast Cancer Awareness Garden in Lynchburg.

-Christian's has artwork displayed in permanent collections all over Central Virginia, such as Boonsboro Country Club, E. C. Glass High School, Dr. office’s, and many private collectors have his artwork displayed in their homes.
+Christian has artwork displayed in permanent collections all over Central Virginia, such as Boonsboro Country Club, E. C. Glass High School, Dr. office’s, and many private collectors have his artwork displayed in their homes.

 Jenny Wong is an artist whose style reflects both Chinese brush painting and traditional American watercolors.
 Inspired by the natural beauty of water filled landscapes and brilliant sunsets around her, she focuses on capturing her feelings in her paintings.
 Fusing her own flair for color with nature’s own beauty, a Jenny Wong watercolor is truly an original piece that will add a soft serenity to any home or business environment.